 b) the Secretary and Treasurer who are appointed at the AGM to hold office until the close of the next AGM, where they shall be eligible for re-appointment;

-Members holding other Institute roles, appointed at the AGM who serve until the close of the next AGM, where they shall be eligible for re-appointment;
+Members holding other Council roles, appointed at the AGM who serve until the close of the next AGM, where they shall be eligible for re-appointment;

 d) any Vice-Presidents;

-e) the chairs of any committees and subcommittees established under clause 10 as ex-officio members;
+e) the chairs of any committees established under clause 10 as ex-officio members;

-f) up to five other Members who are appointed at the AGM who serve until the close of the next AGM, where they shall be eligible for re-appointment.
+f) up to Ten other Members who are appointed at the AGM who serve until the close of the next AGM, where they shall be eligible for re-appointment.
+These Members will hold no officer role.

 The President, Deputy President, Secretary and Treasurer are the Officers of the Institute.

-All members of the Council shall retire annually at the AGM but shall be eligible for re-election.
+All members of the Council shall retire annually at the AGM but shall be eligible for re-election subject to clause 15.3.

 At its meeting prior to the AGM, the Council determines those Institute Members to recommend for Secretary, Treasurer, Vice President and other Council member roles (ie those specified under clauses 9.1b, 9.1c, 9.1d and 9.1f above) for ratification by Members at the AGM in accordance with clause 15.3.

 Council members shall automatically cease to be Council members if their membership of the Institute ceases either voluntarily or involuntarily.

+A Council member is required to attend monthly council meetings during the Active Period.
+If the member fails to attend less than 50% (5 or more) of the Council meetings during a this period without good reason, then the council may call a vote to remove this member from the council.

+The vote required can be held during a normal council meeting once called by either The president, Secretary and or Officer.
+It follows the rules as outlined within section 15.

+If a Council members attendance is below 50% due to the following reasons:

+Childcare commitments

+Serious sickness/ illness

+Other – as agreed on a case-by-case basis

+A council member is also expected to engage with the meetings and always participate.

-The Council has the power to terminate a Council member’s appointment if circumstances arise which warrant this.
-Such a motion must be passed in a vote by not less than two thirds of the Council members present.
+The Council has the power to terminate a Council member’s appointment as a result of poor conduct or breach of any ethics, conduct or charter.
+Such motion must be passed in a vote by not less than two thirds of the Council members present as outlined within section 15.

 The Council may function notwithstanding that one or more posts may not have been filled at the AGM or any subsequent vacancy.
 Should a vacancy occur, the Council may appoint any suitable Institute Member to fill such a vacancy until the next AGM.

+There is no restriction to the continual length of service a Member can be appointed and or re-elected to the council.

+A Member of the Council, Officer and or President may propose to Co-opt a new council member to the council during an active period.
+The new member will be subject to clauses 9.3 & 9.4 at the end of the Active period.

+To Co-opt a new member, a member of the council is required to propose a new member.
+Any objects are sought before a vote is held following the process as outlined within Section 15.
+There is a required for more than half of council members to agree to the proposal to enable the new member to appointed to the council.

-Committees and Sub-committees
+Committees

 Committees appointed by the Council shall, in the exercise of the powers delegated to them, conform to any resolution which may be passed by the Council, but shall in other respects regulate their own procedure.